MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

    cout << "The parameter bitset b2 remains: ( "<< b2 << " )."
         << endl;

-   // The following would cause an error because the bisets
+   // The following would cause an error because the bitsets
    // must be of the same size to be combined
    // b1 |= b3;
 }